siomarapantarotto/android-seek-bar/README.md

-# Seek Bar and Seek Bar Discrete
+# Android Seek Bar and Seek Bar Discrete

-by siomara.com.br
+This repo works like a lab.
+It is a quick reference for the basic functionality of an android component already used in some application or in a simple exercise.

+@see

+MainActivity.java
+activity_main.xml
+strings.xml